Koi and Garden Pond Water Quality

-A backyard pond or water garden is a little world and eco-system we created that may need our help occasionally to achieve the natural balance necessary to sustain pond life and healthy pond fish.
+A backyard pond, koi pond, or water garden is a little world and eco-system we created that may need our help occasionally to achieve the natural balance necessary to sustain pond life and healthy pond fish.
 This is usually not difficult.

 It is very important to eliminate chlorine and other metals from tap water when filling the pond.
 There are many articles and videos claiming adding little bits of chlorinated water here and there to the pond does not hurt koi and goldfish.
 However, these are the same folks that attribute fish loss to a faulty pump or hot weather.
 Metal is to koi and goldfish gills what cigarette smoke is to human lungs.
 After adding small of amounts of untreated water to koi and goldfish ponds over a period of time damages fish gills.
 If there is an oxygen problem for any reason after damage to gills from chlorine is done, the result is fish loss whereas healthy fish can tolerate an oxygen deficiency for quite some time.
 There are many cost effective brands of dechlorinator, tap water conditioner, and chlorine remover that are very easy to use.
 We have a Concentrated Water Conditioner that is an all natural and concentrated tap water conditioner.
 For water changes, pond clean outs, and when a lot of tap water has to be added to the pond, we recommend our all natural Koi TLC.